M. Alex Wagaman, Ph.D.

 B.S.W., Winthrop University

 Wagaman’s primary teaching interests are in macro social work practice and community organizing.
-She also facilitates community-engaged co-curricular opportunities for students to learn how to do justice and advocacy work.
+She also facilitates community-engaged co-curricular opportunities for students to learn how to do justice and advocacy work, including legislative advocacy.
 She currently works with the Black Lives Matter Student-Alumni-Faculty Collective which plans an annual orientation to racial (in)justice in Richmond called Richmond [Re]Visited.

 Notable awards, honors and appointments

-- Council member, Council on Sexual Orientation, Gender Identity and Expression (CSOGIE), Council on Social Work Education - 2014-Present
+- Council member, Council on Sexual Orientation, Gender Identity and Expression (CSOGIE), Council on Social Work Education - 2014-2020

 - Honorable Mention - Sexual Orientation and Gender Identity & Expression Scholarship Award, Council on Social Work Education, 2016